Organozinc chemistry: Simmons–Smith reaction

 The Simmons–Smith reagent is used to prepare cyclopropanes from olefin using methylene iodide as the methylene source.
 The reaction is effected with zinc.
 The key zinc-intermediate formed is a carbenoid (iodomethyl)zinc iodide which reacts with alkenes to afford the cyclopropanated product.
 The rate of forming the active zinc species is increased via ultrasonication since the initial reaction occurs at the surface of the metal.

 Although the mechanism has not been fully elaborated it is hypothesized that the organozinc intermediate is a metal-carbenoid.
 The intermediate is believed to be a three-centered "butterfly-type".
 This intermediate can be directed by substituents, such as alcohols, to deliver the cyclopropane on the same side of the molecule.
 Zinc-copper couple is commonly used to activate zinc.

-Titanium–zinc methylenation
+Titanium–zinc methylidenation

 Organozinc compounds derived from methylene bromide or iodide can electrophilically add to carbonyl groups to form terminal alkenes.
 The reaction is mechanistically related to the Tebbe reaction and can be catalyzed by various Lewis acids (e.g. TiCl4 or Al2Me6).
 The reaction is used to introduce deuterium into molecules for isotopic labeling or as an alternative to the Wittig reaction.